gruntwork-io/docs/docs/guides/reference-architecture/configuration-guide/index.md

   You should name the token `BitBucket-MachineUser-PAT` to be able to identify it later.

 Now you will need to create _another_ secret in AWS Secrets Manager in the _shared_ account containing this PAT.
 You should name the secret following the above naming convention (`GitLab-MachineUser-PAT`/`BitBucket-MachineUser-PAT`).
-Once the secret is created, **make a note of the ARN**.
+Once the secret is created, **copy the ARN** to your favorite text editor for the next step.

 Finally, enter the newly created `GitLab-MachineUser-PAT`/`BitBucket-MachineUser-PAT` secrets manager ARN from the above step into the Ref Arch `VCSPATSecretsManagerARN` field.